Henry00IS/PureBasic/OpenAL Soft/README.md

-# PureBasic OpenAL Soft 1.15.1 Headers
+# PureBasic OpenAL Soft Headers
+This header has been tested with:
+- OpenAL Soft 1.15.1
+- OpenAL Soft 1.16.0